-The best OLED TVs offer pretty much the best picture quality around at the moment.
-And while they were once the preserve of those prepared to spend some serious cash, prices have slowly come down and some of the cheapest OLED TVs are now among the best.
+The best OLED TVs offer some of the best picture quality around at the moment.
+And while they were once the preserve of those with particularly deep pockets, prices have slowly come down and some of the cheapest OLED TVs are now among the best.

 It's basically the next step on from LCD.
 Because they don't require a backlight, OLED, or Organic Light-Emitting Diode, televisions can be ultra-thin, and because each pixel can be switched off individually (creating a 'true' black), they have unbelievable black levels.

 OLED is also a more efficient and eco-friendly technology than LCD.
-They are expensive to produce, however, which is why you don't often see OLED TVs under 55 inches.
+They are expensive to produce, however, which is why you don't currently see OLED TVs under 55 inches.

 We've come to expect some of the best OLED TV picture quality from LG in recent years, and the 2019 C9 series doesn't disappointed.
-The 55in version pictured here delivers brilliantly balanced colours, impressive black depth and eye-catching levels of detail - everything makes for a flagship picture performance at a reasonable price.
+The 55in version pictured here is a 2019 What Hi-Fi?
+Award-winner and delivers brilliantly balanced colours, impressive black depth and eye-catching levels of detail - everything makes for a flagship picture performance at a reasonable price.

 Read the full review: LG OLED55C9PLA